Rappetor/Sovol-SV08-Mainline/README.md

 # STEP 6 - STOCK FIRMWARE BACKUP

 > [!IMPORTANT]
-> When connecting the ST-Link to the printer, make sure the printer is powered OFF.
+> When connecting the ST-Link to the printer, make sure the printer is powered **OFF**.
 The MCU will be powered by the ST-Link.

 It's important to make a backup of the current (stock) firmware.
 This way you can always revert to this stock configuration.
 These steps apply to both the tool head MCU and mainboard MCU.